After this course students will be able to:

 Immersive Stock Market Topology

-Instead of staring at 2D candlestick charts, you build a VR experience where the stock market is visualized as a 3D landscape.
+Instead of staring at 2D candlestick charts, you build a VR experience that visualizes the stock market as a 3D landscape.
 The X/Y axes could represent sectors and time, while elevation could be volatility or volume.
 Then, hand tracking would grab a specific stock cluster.

 NBA Jam